FSEmbedded/releases-fus/README.txt

   (https://www.phoronix.com/review/linux-515-features)

- Of course there are also many changes for other CPU types (like x86) and other graphics cores (like AMD, Nvidia, Intel) but these are not of interest here.
+ Of course, there are also many changes for other CPU types (like x86) and other graphics cores (like AMD, Nvidia, Intel) but these are not of interest here.